bluejkrew/COVID19_policies/README.md

 # Targeted Strategies in Reducing the Spread of COVID-19 and Future Pandemics

-This web application examines differences in the effectiveness of state-mandated COVID-19 interventions among U.S. counties, and how they relate to certain county characteristics.
+This web application examines the differences in the effectiveness of state-mandated COVID-19 interventions among U.S. counties, and how they relate to certain county characteristics.
 The project goal is to find more targeted approaches to handling future respiratory-based pandemics that would address specific needs of each community.

 ### Identify county subgroups via k-means clustering